StanfordBDHG/ChatPPC/README.md

 6. Open [http://localhost:3000](http://localhost:3000) to view the application.

-## 📚 Document Ingestion
+## Document Ingestion

 The project includes an ingestion script (`ingest.mjs`) that processes markdown files and stores them in your Supabase vector database for AI retrieval.

 ### Setup for Ingestion

-Ensure that your supabase database is running and that the `pgvector` extension is enabled as described in the [Local Development](#local-development) section.
+Ensure that your supabase database has been set up and that the `pgvector` extension is enabled as described in the [Local Development](#local-development) section.

 ### Running the Ingestion Script